Tunzeki/coursera/README.md

 # Coursera

-This repository is for all assignments done in Coursera courses I take
+This repository is for all assignments done and projects completed in the Coursera courses I take.